European shares hit two-month low as macro gloom eclipses Fed relief

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (1 US dollar = 0.7860 euro) (Additional reporting By Atul Prakash and Liisa Tuhkanen; Editing by Larry King and Susan Fenton)
+Today’s European research round-up (1 US dollar = 0.7860 euro) (Additional reporting By Atul Prakash and Liisa Tuhkanen; Editing by Larry King)